jinghuazhao/TWAS-pipeline/README.md

 #### EXECUTIONS

-The pipeline requires a GWAS file is available, containing SNP id, effect allele, alternative allele and z-scores, all sorted by SNP id.
+The pipeline requires a GWAS file to be available, containing SNP id, effect allele, alternative allele and z-scores, all sorted by SNP id.

 Assuming that the GWAS file called `zfile` from the working directory `dir`, we can simply run the pipeline using eight cores (`-j8`) using the following codes,
 ```